Our student services staff are available to respond to the personal,

 be discussed in a caring and confidential atmosphere.

-The counsellors will assist students in areas of course selection and
+The student services teacher will assist students in areas of course selection and

 changes, secondary school alternatives, and post-secondary planning.

 Students can explore future job/career possibilities and/or training with the

 Students can be assured that problems or personal concerns will be discussed